ConWea/pycbc_lisa_inference/README.md

 ## pycbc_lisa_inference
 pycbc with tools for inference

-If all of the packeges below are installed properly, just running the command
+If all of the packeges below are installed properly, you will need to run the notebook *inf_confs.ipynb* to generate the config files for inference to use.
+You can then run

 `sh pycbc_inf_run_test`

-should produce an hdf file containing the inference data.
+which should produce an hdf file containing the inference data.
 This data can then be plotted using

 `sh inf_plot_code`